American Physical Society (APS) Fellow (2022)

 Evelyn Thomson has performed experiments at e+e− and hadron colliders at the leading particle physics laboratories around the world.
 Her research interests include precision measurements of the W boson mass at ALEPH, precision measurements of top quark properties and searches for the Higgs boson at CDF, and searches for physics beyond the standard model at ATLAS.

-In 1999, she joined the CDF collaboration as a postdoctoral fellow with the Ohio State University.
-Based at Fermi National Accelerator Laboratory near Chicago, U.S.A, she successfully commissioned the extremely fast track (XFT) processor.
-The XFT makes extensive use of parallel processing and pipelining in Programmable Logic Devices to reconstruct charged-particle tracks in time for the first-level trigger in every p¯p collision - a first at a hadron collider.
-At the heart of the CDF trigger system, which tackled the challenge of choosing the few hundred most interesting events to save for analysis from the one million seven hundred thousand collisions of protons and anti-protons per second, the XFT is essential for the Top, Exotic, Electroweak and B physics programs at CDF.
+In 1999, as a postdoctoral fellow with the Ohio State University, she joined the CDFcollaboration at the FermilabTevatron proton anti-proton collider, near Chicago.
+She successfully commissioned the extremely fast track (XFT) processor.
+The XFT made extensive use of parallel processing and pipelining in Programmable Logic Devices to reconstruct charged-particle tracks in time for the first-level trigger in every proton anti-proton collision - a first at a hadron collider.
+At the heart of the CDF trigger system, which tackled the challenge of choosing the few hundred most interesting events to save for analysis from the one million seven hundred thousand head-on collisions between bunches of protons and bunches of anti-protons each second, the XFT was essential for the Top, Exotic, Electroweak and B physics programs at CDF.
 The top quark is by far the most massive of the sixteen known fundamental particles, and has approximately the same mass as a gold nucleus (which contains about 197 nucleons).
 Intrigued by the possibility that the unexplained large mass of the top quark could be due to effects from physics beyond the standard model, she developed and supported a versatile analysis package used by most physics analyses in the CDF Top Quark Physics Group.
 She measured the pair production rate of top quarks at CDF in the ttbar-> lvqqbb channel with an advanced multivariate technique, featured here in the Fermilab result of the week.
 She has continued to support the combination of several CDF and D0 results.

 Ph.D.
 Experimental Particle Physics, University of Glasgow, 1998,